View FREE Lessons!

 The prisoner’s dilemma

-is used in game theory to illustrate how two decision-makers can rationally make a decision that makes them worse off when decisions are made independently and simultaneously by each party.
+is an example used in game theory to illustrate how two decision-makers can rationally make a decision that leaves them worse off when the decisions are made independently and simultaneously.

 Game theory is a branch of mathematics that analyzes decision making when a player’s outcome—and level of satisfaction-- is influenced by decisions made by other players.
 Many of the choices we make every day are influenced by the decisions made by others.
 In some cases, we can behave rationally, and reach a decision that is not the best outcome.
 The prisoner’s dilemma is frequently used to illustrate this possibility.

 Suppose Skysha and Christina have collaborated in two crimes.
 The police have enough evidence to convict them of one crime, but not enough to prosecute the second crime without a confession from either party.
 Obviously, Skysha and Christina want to minimize their time in prison.
 In the classic prisoner’s dilemma example, the two criminals are questioned by the police separately.
 The interrogator’s strategy is to get at least one of them to confess to the second crime by negotiating a plea bargain.
 Each prisoner is offered a lighter sentence if she confesses.
 Unfortunately for the prisoners, they are unable to corroborate because they are interrogated separately so they must decide independently whether to deny or confess to committing the second crime.

 The four possible outcomes are listed below, and Table 1 provides the years each prisoner would serve in each scenario.

 - If Skysha and Christina both deny involvement in the second crime, neither would be charged with the second crime.
 However, each would be sentenced to four years in prison for the first crime.
 This outcome is represented by the upper left box in the table below.

 - If both Skysha and Christina confess independently to committing the second crime, each would serve six years in prison.
 The bottom right box shows this outcome.